CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 Next, you will provision IKS policies that will be leveraged by your DevOps teams to provision their IKS cluster.

-The following are the policies tht you can configure:
+The following are the policies that you can configure:

 ![](intersight-03-iks-hello-images/Picture18.png)